Defective Continental Tires Recalled by Tire Delamination Defect Accident Lawyers Hill Law Firm

 According to the National Highway Traffic Safety Administration (NHTSA), Continental Tire the Americas, LLC, who supplies passenger, truck, commercial and motorcycle tires to consumers in the United States, announced a recall campaign for certain ContiMotion motorcycle tires.
 The recalled tires include size 180/60R16 M/C 74H and were manufactured between December 19, 2010 and September 24, 2011 by Continental’s manufacturer in South Korea.
 The DOT codes on the affected tires include “H60 JJE 5110” through “H60 JJE 3811.”

 The tires were sold as replacement tires in the secondary market for users of Honda Goldwing 1800 motorcycles.
 Continental Tire estimates that approximately 1,317 tires will be affected by the recall.

-If you have been injured or lost a loved one in an accident involving defective tires or specifically, Defective Continental Tires, call the Tire Defect Injury Lawyers at Ramsey Hill LLP for a free consultation.
+If you have been injured or lost a loved one in an accident involving defective tires or specifically, Defective Continental Tires, call the Tire Defect Injury Lawyers at Hill Law Firm for a free consultation.